matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 The name `lookup_pepper` was chosen in order to account for pepper values being returned for other endpoints in the future.
 The contents of `lookup_pepper` MUST match the regular expression `[a-zA-Z0-9]+`, whether hashing is being performed or not.
-When no hashing is occuring, a pepper value of at least length 1 is still required.
+When no hashing is occuring, a valid pepper value of at least length 1 is still required.

 If hashing, the client appends the pepper to the end of the 3PID string, after a space.